mikemadisonweb/mikemadison-website/source/_posts/import-xml-into-sql.md

     import_dump()
 ```
 - `etree.iterparse` returns iterator providing (event, element) pairs.
 In contrast with `etree.parse` iterator provide a way to save memory, you just need to remove previously parsed nodes which you don't need anymore.
-- Batch insert is much faster then separate insert for each record.
+- Batch insert is much faster than separate insert for each record.
 You can tweak `batch_size` property in order to locate a sweet spot in performance.
-- psutil module is not required, it's just to visualise script memory consumption.
+- psutil module is not required, it's just to visualize script memory consumption.

-All in all it took -- minutes to import 10Gb of stackoverflow comments and used 25Mb of RAM only.
+All in all, it took -- minutes to import 10Gb of stackoverflow comments and used 25Mb of RAM only.